squinterodlr/squinterodlr.github.io/about.md

 clarify in mathematics and theoretical physics.

 ## The Author
 I am Santiago Quintero de los Ríos.
-I did my bachelor's in mathemtics at the National University of Colombia, and a bacheror's in astronomy at the University of Antioquia, both in Medellín, Colombia.
+I did my bachelor's in mathematics at the National University of Colombia, and a bacheror's in astronomy at the University of Antioquia, both in Medellín, Colombia.
 I am currently a master's student of the program in Mathematical Sciences and Theoretical Physics at Utrecht University.
 My research interests